-- CR-V3, AA lithium batteries and AA alkaline batteries are not rechargeable. - Do not open the battery cover or remove the batteries while the power is on. - Remove the batteries when you will not use the camera for a long while.
+- · CR-V3, AA lithium batteries and AA alkaline batteries that can be used in this camera are not rechargeable. - Do not open the battery cover or remove the batteries while the power is on. - Remove the batteries when you will not use the camera for a long while.
 The batteries may leak. - If the date and time settings have been reset when you insert new batteries after a long while, follow the procedure for "Setting the Date and Time". (p.35) - Insert batteries correctly.
 Batteries inserted incorrectly may cause a camera breakdown.
-Wipe the electrodes of the batteries before inserting. - Replace all the batteries at the same time.
-Do not mix battery type, brands or an old battery with a new one. - Push and hold the battery cover unlock lever as shown in the illustration (1), and slide the battery cover toward the lens (2), and then flip open.
+Wipe the electrodes of the batteries before inserting. - · Replace all the batteries at the same time.
+Do not mix battery type, brands or an old battery with a new one.

+1 Push and hold the battery cover unlock lever as shown in the illustration (1), and slide the battery cover toward the lens (2), and then flip open.

-Insert the batteries according to the +/- indicators in the battery chamber.
+2 Insert the batteries according to the +/- indicators in the battery chamber.